flutter/website/src/docs/get-started/flutter-for/android-devs.md

 and `CustomPainter`, the latter of which implements your algorithm to draw to the canvas.

 To learn how to implement a signature painter in Flutter, see Collin's answer on [StackOverflow][].

-[StackOverflow]: {{site.so}}/questions/46241071/create-signature-area-for-mobile-app-in-dart-flutter

 {% prettify dart %}
 import 'package:flutter/material.dart';